Cell fusion: Types of cell fusion

-a Cells of the same lineage fuse to form a cell with multiple nuclei, known as a syncytium.
-The fused cell can have an altered phenotype and new functions such as barrier formation.

-b Cells of different lineage fuse to form a cell with multiple nuclei, known as a heterokaryon.
-The fused cells might have undergone a reversion of phenotype or show transdifferentiation.

-c Cells of different lineage or the same lineage fuse to form a cell with a single nucleus, known as a synkaryon.
-New functions of the fused cell can include a reversion of phenotype, transdifferentiation and proliferation.
-If nuclear fusion occurs, the fused nucleus initially contains the complete chromosomal content of both fusion partners (4N), but ultimately chromosomes are lost and/or re-sorted (see arrows).
-If nuclear fusion does not occur, a heterokaryon (or syncytium) can become a synkaryon by shedding an entire nucleus.

 Homotypic cell fusion occurs between cells of the same type.
 An example of this would be osteoclasts or myofibers fusing together with their respective type of cells.
 When the two nuclei merge a synkaryon is produced.
 Cell fusion normally occurs with nuclear fusion, however in the absence of nuclear fusion, the cell would be described as a binucleated heterokaryon.
 A heterokaryon is the melding of two or more cells into one and it may reproduce itself for several generations.
 If two of the same type of cells fuse but their nuclei do not fuse, then the resulting cell is called a syncytium.

 Heterotypic cell fusion occurs between cells of different types.
 The result of this fusion is also a synkaryon produced by the merging of the nuclei, and a binucleated heterokaryon in the absence of nuclear fusion.
 An example of this would be Bone Marrow Derived Cells (BMDCs) being fused with parenchymatous organs.